jenslys/arcesso/README.md

 | **Yup**     | 🔄 Coming soon  | -                       |
 | **Joi**     | 🔄 Coming soon  | -                       |

-**Zero Bundle Bloat**: HTTPKit includes the Standard Schema interface locally (1:1 copy of the official spec), so you get full validation support without any additional dependencies.
+**Zero Bundle Bloat**: Arcesso includes the Standard Schema interface locally (1:1 copy of the official spec), so you get full validation support without any additional dependencies.

 ### Example with different libraries: